atnikola/pokemon-analysis/README.md

 ```
 ![type_distribution](https://user-images.githubusercontent.com/38530617/153743003-888b9e1b-4353-4cb8-b07f-bfd93e513c29.png)

 We can see that the water and normal type pokemon are the most frequently appearing 'primary' types in the game.
+Interesting to see Flying types as lowest however it makes sense when we only look at primary types as majority of pokemon that are dual types with Flying usually have flying as their 'secondary' type.
+Meaning, a Pokemon is usually never "Flying/Normal", it's always "Normal/Flying" for example.

 Let's see how many pokemon are mono types vs dual-types so we can get a better sense of whether primary is sufficient.